NilPointer-Software/bdfd-wiki/src/bdscript/lastPinTimestamp.md

 # $lastPinTimestamp
-Returns the last pinned message timestamp in the current channel.
+Returns the last pinned message unixtime in the current channel.

 ## Syntax
 ```